 Printful does not offer a customer-facing platform for selling products.
 Orders need to be submitted to Printful by ecommerce sellers on behalf of their customers who purchased their products on other platforms such as Etsy or Shopify.

-If you’ve ever done any online shopping, you know the equally fun and soul-sucking nature of scrolling through page after page of products (awesome digital art accessories, anyone?
-Is that just me?).
+If you’ve ever done any online shopping, you know the equally fun and soul-sucking nature of scrolling through page after page of products.

 Printful doesn’t give customers a place to do endless amounts of scrolling.